 Beyond the price, the biggest negative we found with this food is the bag itself.
 It has an extremely flimsy zipper, so the food can quickly get stale if you don’t put it in an airtight container.
 That’s not much of a problem to be sure, but it’s enough to relegate it to third on this list behind the top-shelf foods listed above.

-4. Royal Canin Dry Dog Food – For Puppies
+4. Royal Canin Dry Dog Food – Best for Puppies

 Royal Canin 493012 Mini is the only food on this list specifically designed for puppies, which makes it the ideal place to start if you just added a little furball to your pack.
 However, that also limits how high we can rank it, as your dog will naturally outgrow it when he’s 10 months old.